‘What would your dream school look like? ...This school exists and we've found it.’ – Tatler Schools Guide 2018

 The Monmouth Model educates girls and boys through a unique combination of single-sex and co-educational environments at the optimum stages of their academic and personal development.
 Parents seek the best all-round education for their children; they want to feel confident that their sons and daughters are developing to the full their academic talent, self-confidence, and social awareness.
 Pupils embark on an educational journey within a distinctive community, refined over 400 years in the heart of the naturally inspirational Wye Valley.
 They grow into well rounded, refreshingly grounded but also unbounded young men and women, who excel in their chosen paths and who aspire to make a positive difference to society.
 Pupils thrive at Monmouth, enjoying a wide range of academic subjects, the impressive sports, cultural and arts facilities and links with top universities.

-We launched co-educational teaching in Monmouth Schools Sixth Form in September 2018 which brings day and boarding boys and girls together at this final stage of their educational journey with us.
+Co-educational teaching in Monmouth Schools Sixth Form brings day and boarding boys and girls together at this final stage of their educational journey with us.
 We offer 16 to 18 year olds the benefits of co-educational teaching and single-sex pastoral care to ensure a successful transition from school to university life.
 Haberdashers’ Monmouth Schools recognise talent and nurture excellence, providing the best possible springboard for a pupil’s future.

 A recent independent inspection rated Monmouth School for Boys and Monmouth School for Girls as excellent in every category – the highest score possible.
 And thanks to its beautiful scenery and charm, Monmouth was listed in the Sunday Times as the third best place to live in Britain.

-Academic Success: With the vast majority of pupils getting their first choice university and 65% of offers to Russell Group universities, the schools recognise the importance of getting the best set of exam results for each boy and girl.
+Academic success: With the vast majority of pupils getting their first choice university and 60% of offers to Russell Group universities, the schools recognise the importance of getting the best set of exam results for each boy and girl.

 There is a sport for every pupil at Haberdashers’ Monmouth Schools: Sport enhances life outside academia, and the schools pride themselves on the number of children representing them.
 More than 70 pupils have national sporting honours and we list former Olympians among our alumni.
 Rugby, rowing, football, gymnastics, dance, lacrosse, netball and tennis are just a few of the activities which play an extremely important role in school life.
 Our exceptional staff is dedicated to achieving excellence within a ‘sport for all’ philosophy, ensuring the B and C teams always feel as inspired and important as the A teams.